openpolitics/manifesto/manifesto/economy.md

 ### Financial Transaction Tax

 Introduce a tax on financial transactions, commonly known as a "Robin Hood Tax".
-To increase friction in speculative financial markets, a tax of around 0.05% would be levied on on transactions like stocks, bonds, foreign currency and derivatives.[^1]
+To increase friction in speculative financial markets, we will join the EU Financial Transaction Tax[^1].

 ## Social Security